sparktsang/wangfuk/EVIDENCE.md

 **2. The Regulatory Violation:**
 This practice flagrantly violates the **Code of Practice for Fire Safety in Buildings 2011**, Section C9.7, which mandates that staircase openings must be protected by fixed windows with fire resistance ratings equal to the staircase walls.
-*   *Expert Opinion:* Engineer Lau Tak-on (劉德安) called it "completely unacceptable", noting that even temporary openings require fire-resistant sealing (e.g., gypsum board, fire wool), not just "a piece of wood with a hole."
+*   *Expert Opinion:* "Completely unacceptable".
+Even temporary openings require fire-resistant sealing, not just "a piece of wood with a hole."

 **3. The Missing Upgrade:**
 Minutes from Nov 15, 2024 record an additional HK$297,600 spent to upgrade frames to "316 Stainless Steel."
 Yet, on-site inspection at Wang Tai House revealed that on floors 5, 10, 15, 20, and 25, **no such frames were visible**—only the deadly wooden boards or gaping holes remained.